Hello — I’m Anny

 I graduated from the Maryland Institute College of Art (MICA) in May 2019 with a BFA in Ceramics and a concentration in Graphic Design.

-I have studied abroad in Jingdezhen, China, interned at Greenwich House Pottery in New York, and worked as a studio tech at BKLYN CLAY.
+I have studied abroad at The Pottery Workshop in Jingdezhen, China, interned at Greenwich House Pottery, worked as a studio tech at BKLYN CLAY, and completed a two year residency at Clay Art Center, where I first started teaching.

 Feel free to follow my work on Instagram: @annychenart or to reach out via email.